Home Discover Australia The Top 20 National Parks in Australia

 The Top 20 National Parks in Australia

-Blue Mountains, NSW
+Blue Mountains, New South Wales

 Only an hour outside the bustling metropolis of Sydney, the Blue Mountains feel like a world away.
 So called because of the coloured mist the numerous eucalyptus trees here produce, the Blue Mountains make the perfect place to go on an adventure for the day from the city.
 Choose from abseiling, hiking, cycling, rock climbing and horse riding, or just admire the view from the famous scenic railway as you pass by the Three Sisters and wonderful Katoomba Falls.

-Whitsunday Islands, QLD
+Whitsunday Islands, Queensland

-Carnarvon Gorge, QLD
+Carnarvon Gorge, Queensland

-Cradle Mountain, Tas
+Cradle Mountain, Tasmania

-Ningaloo Reef, WA
+Ningaloo Reef, Western Australia

 Known as the West Coast’s ‘Little Barrier Reef’, Ningaloo is the only place where you can have the incredible opportunity to swim with whale sharks.
 The best part is that you have access to its underwater treasures right from the beach.
 The many brightly coloured corals are eye catching and you are sure to see dolphins, dugongs, sharks and sea turtles.

-Located 165km north of Geraldton, this Western Australian national park also has some incredible scenery.
+Located 165km north of Geraldton, this national park also has some incredible scenery.
 Accessible for all types of vehicles, you’ll discover impressive gorges, endless plains, spectacular rock formations such as The Loop, and even deserted beaches.
 Plan to spend at least one day in the park to experience all its wonders!

 A UNESCO World Heritage Site, don’t miss the remarkable sandstone domes of the Bungle Bungle Range.
 At 350 million years old, you can explore this remarkable place by land or from the air.
 Multiple streams and gorges criss-cross the park.
 It is best to visit during the dry season (April to November) and camp at one of the park’s campsites.

-Cape le Grand National Park – WA
+Cape le Grand National Park, Western Australia

 Cape le Grand and its rugged coastline are a must-see when in Australia!
 Granite outcrops, white sandy beaches and clear water make this national park simply spectacular.
 If you choose to hike and attempt a climb to Frenchman’s Peak, you’ll have access to amazing panoramic views of the park and its islands and get acquainted with the varied flora and fauna.
 On the other hand, take advantage of the places to swim, and various nautical activities (surfing, fishing, boating…).
 Here, you can choose to camp close to the sea and hear the waves close by all night long.